 Coach Kelly Tang

-Sarah Roach is our women-only BJJ coach and instructor.
+Sarah Roach is our head women's BJJ coach and assistant youth BJJ instructor.
 She started training BJJ in 2018 in Tennessee and became intrigued by how she was able to control bigger people using technique.
-She moved to Illinois in November 2022 and has recently gotten back into full time training since becoming a mom last year.
+She moved to Illinois in November 2022 and has gotten back into full time training and competing after becoming a mom.
+She recently earned her purple belt in December 2024.
 Before getting into jiu jitsu, Sarah was an avid rock climber and has translated several principles from climbing to grappling.

 Although Sarah trains primarily from a self defense perspective, she is also extremely competitive.
 She entered into her first BJJ tournament after only six weeks of training because she enjoys testing herself and the feeling of adrenaline of competing.
-Having competing ten times, her most notable competition win qualified her to compete at the Submission Only World's Tournament.
+An avid competitor, her most notable competition win qualified her to compete at the Submission Only World's Tournament.

 Favorite submission: Arm bar